NomicFoundation/hardhat/docs/src/content/ignition/docs/advanced/migrating.md

 # Migrating from hardhat-deploy

-For several years, the hardhat-deploy community plugin has been a go-to solution for deploying smart contracts within the Hardhat community.
-Recently, we introduced [Hardhat Ignition](/ignition/docs/getting-started), a declarative system for deploying smart contracts on Ethereum, which aims to pick up the torch from `hardhat-deploy` and expand Hardhat's deployment features.

-This guide will walk you through migrating your Hardhat project from `hardhat-deploy` to Hardhat Ignition.
+This guide will walk you through migrating your Hardhat project to Hardhat Ignition from `hardhat-deploy`, a community plugin for deploying smart contracts used within the Hardhat community.

 ## Installing Hardhat Ignition